awslabs/aws-saas-boost/docs/getting-started.md

       - If you enter `y`, you are prompted to setup [QuickSight](https://aws.amazon.com/quicksight/).
 To use Quicksight, _you must have already registered_ for a Standard or Enterprise Quicksight account in your AWS Account by following the steps at [https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html](https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html).
 10. Review the settings for your installation.
 Double check the AWS account number and AWS Region you're about to install AWS SaaS Boost into.
 Enter `y` to proceed or `n` to cancel.

 The installation process will take 30-45 minutes to configure and provision all the resources (this will vary based on the options you've selected).
 Detailed logs from the installation process are stored in **saas-boost-install.log**.

 ## Step 4 - Login to AWS SaaS Boost
 As part of the installation process you will receive a message at the email address you provided during the installation process.
 This message includes a link with a URL to the AWS SaaS Boost administration application.
 The message appears as follows:

 ![Welcome Email](images/gs-welcome-email.png?raw=true "Welcome Email")

 Copy the temporary password that is shown here.
-Once the install script completes, it will also print out the same URL of the AWS SaaS Boost administration application.
+Once the installation script completes, it will also print out the same URL of the AWS SaaS Boost administration application.
 Use your web browser to navigate to the admin application.
 The following login appears:

 ![Login Screen](images/gs-login.png?raw=true "Login Screen")

-Enter `admin` for the user name and enter the temporary password that was delivered in the email referenced earlier.
+Enter `admin` for the username and enter the temporary password that was delivered in the email referenced earlier.
 Since you're logging in with a temporary password, you're prompted to enter a new password for your account.
 The screen appears as follows:

 ![Change Password](images/gs-change-password.png?raw=true "Change Password")